RaphRivers/Multiple-Input-Linear-Model-Predictions-Case-Study/README.md

 ## Importing Modules
-The necessary Python modules for this study include numpy, pandas, matplotlib, seaborn, and statsmodels.
+The necessary Python modules for this study include NumPy, Pandas, Matplotlib, Seaborn, and Statsmodels.

 ## Setting Regression Coefficients
 The model uses two inputs, x1 and x2, with specified regression coefficients (b0 = -0.25, b1 = 1.95, b2 = 0.2).
 These coefficients represent the relationship between the predictor variables and the dependent variable.